 Reference links to maps, videos, and a list of my recent publications are provided throughout this journal, on my Ethnographic Research and Film page, and in the reference list at the bottom of this page.

-20th aniversary of Shung Ye Museum of Formosan Aborigines
+20th Anniversary of Shung Ye Museum of Formosan Aborigines

 In 2014, Dr. Steven Martin, was invited to Taiwan to celebrate the 20th anniversary of Shung Ye Museum of Formosan Aborigines in cooperation with Academia Sinica, the foremost research institute in Taipei, ROC.
 The Museum offered Steven a place in their upcoming publication, a book to commemorate their 20th anniversary: Religion, Law and State: Cultural Re-invigoration in the New Age.